bamur/spintroui/README.md

 # spintroui
-# Created new branch dev-deepakpbhatt.
+Created new branch dev-deepakpbhatt.
+Deploy from K8s